strptrk/pkginst.sh/README.md

 # What does this do?

-The purpose of this script is to make it easier to quickly install a set of packages on various distributions.
+The purpose of `pkginst.sh` is to make it easier to quickly install a set of packages on various distributions.
 Originally intended to be included in dotfiles repositories.

 # Usage
-The script expects a list of packages to install in a specific format, because it does not do any conversion between package names between distributions.
+The script expects a list of packages to install in a specific format, because it does not do any conversion of package names between distributions.

 For example, the utility [fd](https://github.com/sharkdp/fd) is named differently: